JarrettSF/API-JSON-Javascript/README.md

 javaScript

-styles/ app/ keys/ index    // all belong to the same app that load informaion from a numbers api
+styles/ app/ keys/ index    // These all belong to the same app that loads informaion from a numbers api, these are all the files needed to run it.